Horrorspace/VitoTechnologyTest/README.md

 2. Run `npm run createDB`.

+## Build the app in development mode

+To build the app in development mode run `npm run dev`.
+After that app will be built in watch mode.

+## Build the app in production mode

+To build the app in production mode run `npm run build`.

+## Launching in development mode

+To launch the app run `npm run serve`.
+After that app will be lauched in watch mode on port, which specified in .production.env file.

+Open `http://localhost:${YOUR_PORT_NUMBER}/graphql` on your browser to see playground.

-## Launching
+## Launching in production mode

 To launch the app run `npm start`.
 After that app will be lauched on port, which specified in .production.env file.

-Open `http://localhost:${YOUR_PORT_NUMBER}/graphql` on your browser to see playground.